hfgem/RandNet/README.md

  ### paralellize_network_tests.m
  This function initializes firing and then compares the results to a strict set of parameters based on biological literature from Hippocampus studies.
 It returns a binary 'pass' value of whether or not this initialization passed the response criteria.

+ ### parallelize_parameter_tests_2.m
+ The same as parallelize_parameter_tests.m except it outputs 3 parameters rather than a 'success' value: (1) average number of neurons in a sequence, (2) average firing rate, (3) average event length.

+ ### parallelize_networks_2.m
+ The same as parallelize_networks.m except it outputs 3 parameters rather than a 'success' value: (1) average number of neurons in a sequence, (2) average firing rate, (3) average event length.

+ ### paralellize_network_tests_2.m
+ The same as paralellize_network_tests.m except it outputs 3 parameters rather than a 'success' value: (1) average number of neurons in a sequence, (2) average firing rate, (3) average event length.
+It also includes a block to generate figures of sequences for successful trials.